 Along with my producing collaborator Judy Doctoroff at Public Square Media, I reached out to some longtime colleagues—the independent and oft-awarded filmmakers Marc Levin and Mark Benjamin at Brick City TV, joined by producer Rolake Bamgbose—who were soon at work, identifying scores of former detainees and interviewing many of them on camera for hours.
 The result is a vivid arc of life on Rikers as told by the people who experienced it—from the trauma of entry, the conflicts with other inmates and corrections officers, the stabbings and beatings, and the torture of solitary confinement to the psychological challenges of returning to the outside world.

 The stories of Rikers Island Jail are far too common in jails across America, where similar violence, abuse and corruption makes local headlines and the same issues that stand in the way of swift and appropriate justice turn jails into warehouses that detain the guilty and the innocent without distinction.

 This documentary originally premiered on Thirteen/WNET in New York City in November, 2016.
-RIKERS: AN AMERICAN JAIL will premiere on PBS stations across the country in May, 2017, and our hope is that through these stories you will come to understand the depth and breadth of our mass incarceration crisis and the urgency of finding solutions that better serve us all.
+Renamed RIKERS: AN AMERICAN JAIL, it premiered on PBS stations across the country in May, 2017.
+Currently the film is the centerpiece for screening and discussion events across the county and our hope is that through these stories people will come to understand the depth and breadth of our mass incarceration crisis and the urgency of finding solutions that better serve us all.